Theoretically Motivated Data Augmentation and Regularization for Portfolio Construction: Introduction

 \section{Introduction}

 There is an increasing interest in applying machine learning methods to problems in the finance industry.
 This trend has been expected for almost forty years \citep{fama1970efficient}, when well-documented and fine-grained (minute-level) data of stock market prices became available.
 In fact, the essence of modern finance is fast and accurate large-scale data analysis \citep{goodhart1997high}, and it is hard to imagine that machine learning should not play an increasingly crucial role in this field.
-In contemporary research, the central theme in machine-learning based finance is to apply existing deep learning models to financial time-series prediction problems \citep{imajo2020deep, ito2020tradercompany, buehler2019deep, jay2020stochastic, imaki2021no, jiang2017deep, fons2020evaluating, lim2019enhancing, Zhang_2020}, which have demonstrated the hypothesized usefulness of deep learning for the financial industry.
+In contemporary research, the central theme in machine-learning based finance is to apply existing deep learning models to financial time-series prediction problems \citep{imajo2020deep, buehler2019deep, jay2020stochastic, imaki2021no, jiang2017deep, fons2020evaluating, lim2019enhancing, Zhang_2020}, which have demonstrated the hypothesized usefulness of deep learning for the financial industry.

-However, one major existing gap in this interdisciplinary field of deep-learning finance is the lack of a theory relevant to both finance and machine learning.
+However, one major existing gap in this interdisciplinary field of deep-learning finance is the lack of a theory relevant to justify finance-oriented algorithm design.
 The goal of this work is to propose such a framework, where machine learning practices are analyzed in a traditional financial-economic utility theory setting.
-We then demonstrate the success and the applicability of such a theoretical framework for designing a simple yet effective data augmentation technique for financial time series.
-To summarize, our main contributions are (1) to demonstrate how we can use utility theory to analyze practices of deep-learning-based finance, (2) to theoretically study the role of data augmentation in the deep-learning-based portfolio construction problem and (3) to propose a novel and theoretically-motivated machine learning technique for portfolio construction problems. \textbf{Organization}: the next section discusses the main related works; Section 3 provides the requisite finance background for understanding this work; Section 4 presents our theoretical contributions, which is a framework for understanding machine-learning practices in the portfolio construction problem; Section 5 proposes a theoretically motivated algorithm for the task; section 6 validates the proposed theory and methods with experiments.
-Also see the beginning of the Appendix for a table of contents.
+Our theory implies that a simple theoretically motivated data augmentation technique is better for the task portfolio construction than not injecting any noise at all or some naive noise injection methods that have no theoretical justification.
+To summarize, our main contributions are (1) to demonstrate how we can use utility theory to analyze practices of deep-learning-based finance, and (2) to theoretically study the role of data augmentation in the deep-learning-based portfolio construction problem. \textbf{Organization}: the next section discusses the main related works; Section 3 provides the requisite finance background for understanding this work; Section 4 presents our theoretical contributions, which is a framework for understanding machine-learning practices in the portfolio construction problem; Section 5 describes how to practically implement the theoretically motivated algorithm; section 6 validates the theory with experiments on toy and real data.